ChaseWood/Unit-1-Project/README.md

 <!-- Use this section to list of all major issues encountered and their resolution. -->

 Display: Grid in body was causing the hamburger not to show up in the mobile version.

+My whole portfolio had a white line down the right side.
+I looked for this problem for a couple days for hours going through the HTML line by line and could not find it.
+At one of our stand ups Kenny went through it with me and we found it in about 2 mins...
+Sometimes it just takes fresh eyes.

 #### SAMPLE.....